Management (film): Plot

-Mike Flux (Steve Zahn) works at his parents' motel as the night manager.
-One day he sees Sue (Jennifer Aniston), who is staying at the motel for the weekend.
-He develops a crush on her and surprises her at her door with a bottle of wine.
-She doesn't quite know what to make of his approach, shares some wine to be polite, then asks him to leave.
-He returns the next day, trying the same trick with champagne, and this time she allows him to touch her butt momentarily.
-As she heads back home the next day she decides to go back and have sex with Mike in the laundry room.
+Mike Flux works at his parents' motel as the night manager.
+One day he sees Sue, who is staying at the motel for the weekend.
+Mike develops a crush on her and surprises her at her door with a bottle of wine.
+Sue doesn't quite know what to make of his approach, shares some wine to be polite, then asks him to leave.
+Mike returns the next day, trying the same trick with champagne, and this time she allows him to touch her butt momentarily.
+As Sue heads back home the next day she decides to go back and have sex with Mike in the laundry room.

 Mike realizes his feelings for Sue and flies to her home in Baltimore.
 She's shocked to see him there, but out of courtesy allows him to stay with her until morning when he can go back home.
 After spending some time together they get to know each other better as friends, and soon after Mike returns home, Sue stays at the motel again.
 They decide to go out and have fun.

-Mike's mother (Margo Martindale) is very sick, and the two stop by her home to see her.
+Mike's mother is very sick, and the two stop by her home to see her.
 She approves of Sue, and tells Mike that he needs to find happiness in his life.
 Soon after Sue leaves, Mike's mother passes away.
-Mike decides to make a change in his life and go after Sue once again.
+He decides to make a change in his life and go after her once again.